-The importance of Mudejar architecture has been recognised through its UNESCO world heritage listing status.
-Teruel is an easy-to-walk town with a main plaza acting as the hub for getting around town.
-In summer evenings, the plaza is full of Spanish families eating, drinking and people-watching.
-The atmosphere is warm, friendly and sociable - small town Spain at its very best.
+The importance of Mudejar architecture has been recognized through its UNESCO world heritage listing status.
+Teruel is an easy-to-walk town with the main plaza acting as the hub for getting around town.
+On summer evenings, the plaza is full of Spanish families eating, drinking, and people-watching.
+The atmosphere is warm, friendly, and sociable – small-town Spain at its very best.
 Contributed by NYLon Living.

 Throw away your guidebook and begin walking throughout the city to discover its history and beauty.

-Paella symbolises a happy coming-together of Moorish and Roman traditions, a perfect emblem for Valencia.
+Paella symbolizes a happy coming-together of Moorish and Roman traditions, a perfect emblem for Valencia.
 Both the dish and the eponymous wide, shallow pan it’s prepared in appeared along with the first rice cultivation in Spain by Arabs in the 10th century.
-Originally prepared with local seafood, recipes later evolved to include chicken, duck and chorizo.
-Paella Valenciana is prepared with rabbit and beans and typically eaten for lunch, not dinner.
+Originally prepared with local seafood, recipes later evolved to include chicken, duck, and chorizo.
+Paella Valenciana is prepared with rabbit and beans and is typically eaten for lunch, not dinner.

-There are countless family run restaurants in Valencia that specialise in paella, many of them scattered along the beachfront.
+There are countless family-run restaurants in Valencia that specialize in paella, many of them scattered along the beachfront.
 The burners have been firing at La Pepica ⎯ famously one of Ernest Hemingway’s haunts ⎯ for well over 100 hundred years.
-Consider signing up for a class at Escuela de arroces y Paella Valenciana to learn how to make the dish yourself.
+Consider signing up for a class at Escuela de Arroces y Paella Valenciana to learn how to make the dish yourself.
 Contributed by Wander-Lush.

 Once you’ve eaten all that paella, you can lose the calories by biking through the city, which is compact and perfect for this type of transportation.
-A cycling tour will take you through the Jardin del Turia and its river - making it difficult to imagine all this greenery is actually in the heart of the city.
+A cycling tour will take you through the Jardin del Turia (a 9 km-long park along the old part of the riverbed) and its river, making it difficult to imagine that all this greenery is actually in the heart of the city.

-Zaragoza located right between Madrid and Barcelona and a perfect stop-over if you plan to visit these both cities.
+Zaragoza is located right between Madrid and Barcelona and is a perfect stop-over if you plan to visit both cities.